stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 `default_kind` dictionary in the configuration file.
 These default values are defined in the LFRic infrastructure code.

-.. note:: The ``logical`` Fortran primitive (intrinsic) data type is
+.. note:: Whilst the ``logical`` Fortran primitive (intrinsic) data
-          not currently supported, however the support is planned for a future PSyclone release.
+          type is supported in the LFRic API, it is not yet available as a scalar, field or operator.
+This will be added as required in future releases.

 .. _lfric-num-any-spaces: